Absio/js-api/README.md

 ### Encryption
 * A user's private keys are stored in [Key File](#key-file) encrypted with AES256 using a key derived from the user's password.
   * A [Key File](#key-file) contains both signing and derivation private keys.
-  * The password-based encryption key is derived using the Password Based Key Derivation Function 2 (PBKDF2).
+  * The encryption key is derived using the Password Based Key Derivation Function 2 (PBKDF2).
 * Every Absio Secured Container has a unique set of private keys.
   * HMAC-SHA256 keys are used for digest and validation.
   * AES256 keys are used to individually encrypt the header and content of the Secured Container.